Bernard Lovell: Career and research

 Lovell studied physics at the University of Bristol obtaining a Bachelor of Science degree in 1934, and a PhD in 1936 for his work on the electrical conductivity of thin films.
 At this time, he also received lessons in music from Raymond Jones, a teacher at Bath Technical School and later an organist at Bath Abbey.
 The church organ was one of the main loves of his life, apart from science.

 Lovell worked in the cosmic ray research team at the University of Manchester until the outbreak of the Second World War.
 At the beginning of the war, Lovell published his first book, Science and Civilization.
 During the war he worked for the Telecommunications Research Establishment (TRE) developing radar systems to be installed in aircraft, among them H2S.

-In June 1942 he was involved in the recovery of a highly secret cavity magnetron from the wreckage of a Handley Page Halifax that had crashed killing a number of his colleagues, including EMI engineer Alan Blumlein, while on a test flight.
+In June 1942, following the crash in England of a Halifax bomber on a flight to demonstrate the H2S, Lovell aided in the recovery of the H2S's highly secret (and nearly indestructible) cavity magnetron from the plane's wreckage.
+All 11 on board were killed, including a number of his colleagues, notably EMI engineer Alan Blumlein.
+Despite the tragedy, Lovell resumed his work as the government considered the H2S radar critical to the war effort.

 At the end of the Second World War, Lovell attempted to continue his studies of cosmic rays with an ex-military radar detector unit, but suffered much background interference from the electric trams on Manchester's Oxford Road.
 He moved his equipment to a more remote location, one which was free from such electrical interference, and where he established the Jodrell Bank Observatory, near Goostrey in Cheshire.
 It was an outpost of the university's botany department and had been a searchlight station during the war.
 In the course of his experiments, he was able to show that radar echoes could be obtained from daytime meteor showers as they entered the Earth's atmosphere and ionised the surrounding air.
 He was later able to determine the orbits of meteors in annual meteor showers to show they were in solar orbit and not of interstellar origin.
 With university funding, he constructed the then-largest steerable radio telescope in the world, which now bears his name: the Lovell Telescope.
 Over 50 years later, it remains a productive radio telescope, now operated mostly as part of the MERLIN and European VLBI Network interferometric arrays of radio telescopes.

 In 2009, Lovell claimed he had been the subject of a Cold War assassination attempt during a 1963 visit to the Soviet Deep-Space Communication Centre (Eupatoria).
-Lovell alleged that his hosts tried to kill him with a lethal radiation dose because he was head of the Jodrell Bank space telescope when it was also being used as part of an early warning system for Soviet nuclear attacks.
-Lovell wrote a full account of the incident which, at his determination, was only published after his death.
+He alleged that his hosts tried to kill him with a lethal radiation dose because he was head of the Jodrell Bank space telescope when it was also being used as part of an early warning system for Soviet nuclear attacks.
+He wrote a full account of the incident which, at his determination, was only published after his death.